 to extend your singletrack experience.

-with a slow and steady descent to a small canyon rim.
+from the lower lot with a slow and steady descent to a small canyon rim.
 This will give you a feel for the rest of the singletrack on the ride.
 The route ducks and dives over the slickrock and along bits of sand-packed singletrack.

 The canyon rim transitions from your left side to your right side about a third of the way into Bull Run

 .
 The canyon you'll see now is much larger than the previous one.

 There's a section of road to navigate and then lots more rolling and ledgy slickrock to cover.
 The views into the canyon are spectacular now.

 After the second road crossing, the slickrock continues before a longer stretch of sandy singletrack.
 The trail will come to the Gemini Bridges Road where a new exstention of singletrack continues on the other side to quickly arrive at the intersection with Great Escape

 is not part of the Mag 7, but can be ridden as an option.

 starts to your right at a small trailhead and quickly jumps back into the slickrock and singletrack you've become accustomed to higher on the route.